vanNijnatten/Zettelkasten/ideas/git.md

 Apart from the basic, but important, settings that should be set for git to work properly, some more can be set

 ### Commit signing
-Commits to a Git repository can be signed using [[gpg|GPG]], which verifies the origin of the commit.
+Commits to a Git repository can be signed using [[pgp|GPG]], which verifies the origin of the commit.
 For [[github|GitHub]], a GPG key must be an RSA-4096 key.
 After a key has been created, the id of the signing key can be obtained using `gpg --list-secret-keys --keyid-format LONG "9002122+vanNijnatten@users.noreply.github.com"`.
 The id is located on the first line, just after "rna4096/".
 Note that for **Windows**, the following commands should be executed in Git Bash.
 Once the signing keys is obtained, three Git options must be set: `git config --global user.signingKey 2F01902897288144`, where "2F01902897288144" is the id of the signing key.
 Additionally, `git config --global commit.gpgsign true` and `git config --global gpg.program gpg` must be set.
 (For **Windows**, the path to the gpg program must be absolute: `git config --global gpg.program "/c/Program Files (x86)/GnuPG/bin/gpg.exe"`).
 This makes sure commits are signed by a GPG key and that unsigned commits are not allowed.

 For **Mac**, pinentry could also be installed using HomeBrew (`brew install pinentry-mac`), and the line "pinentry-program /usr/local/bin/pinentry-mac" should be appended to file "~/.gnupg/gpg-agent.conf".
 All "gpg-agent" instances should be killed.